 After a winter of hibernation for most bikes being locked into the turbo trainer with occasional release into the wild for some real outdoors action it is time to start thinking about race season and regular summer rides.
 Spring is nearly upon us and the warmer weather brings more scope for donning your Lycra in public.
-Our blog this week gives a few tips for things to think about as you shift to embrace the great outdoors.
+Our blog this week gives a few tips getting your bikes ready for racing season with things to think about as you shift to embrace the great outdoors.

 Over the winter that occasional ride with little time allocated for cleaning and countless turbo sessions sweating into the gears will have left your ride in no fit state for servicing.
 Help keep your bike in good condition and give it a decent clean including removing the chain to properly freshen up the gears and get some smooth changes.